-2025 Australian IT Journalism Awards
+2026 Australian IT Journalism Awards

-Taking home a Lizzie is the ultimate accolade for technology journalists and communicators.
-To enter you will need to present three to four stories and we recommend also attaching supporting arguments to help the judges understand the context and background to your story.
+To enter you will need to present three to four stories, and we recommend also attaching supporting arguments and data to help the judges understand the context and background to your story.

-Coverage awards
+Coverage Awards

 - Entries must include the work of more than one journalist

-- You should enter four stories
+- Entrants should enter four stories (any form of content)

 Criteria: